13190bot/13190OffSeason2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/MicroCMD/readme.md

-# MicroCMD: An easy, fast command scheduler
+# MicroCMD: An easy, fast command scheduler for FTC

 ## How to use:
 - Just copy all the files in [MicroCMD](./) to inside your TeamCode or anywhere you can access